Higher Order Topological Insulator via Periodic Driving: Model and method

-where $T=2\pi/\omega$ is the period of drive.
+To begin with, we use Brillouin-Wigner (BW) perturbation theory~\cite{mikami2016brillouin} to obtain the effective Hamiltonian for the periodically driven system in the high-frequency limit \ie frequency is large compared to the bandwidth ($\omega\gg t$).
 Following Mikami \etal~\cite{mikami2016brillouin}, the effective Hamiltonian can be obtained in powers of $1/\omega$ using the BW perturbation theory.
-Although we consider here, terms only upto the order of $1/\omega$ for simplicity, it is important to note that the essential physics can be extracted curtailing the Hamiltonian upto $1/\omega$ in the high frequency limit.
+Although we consider here, terms only up to the order of $1/\omega$ for simplicity, it is important to note that the essential physics can be extracted curtailing the Hamiltonian up to $1/\omega$ in the high frequency limit as higher order terms in the $1/\omega$ expansion are vanishingly small.
 The effective Hamiltonian can be written as

 with